klmnden/azure-docs.tr-tr/articles/machine-learning/team-data-science-process/scala-walkthrough.md

 * Alan
 * Çubuk

-Verileri çizmek için kod aşağıdaki gibidir:
+Veri çizimi için kod aşağıdaki gibidir:

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local